gavinlyonsrepo/SSD1306_OLED_RPI/README.md

 ## Installation

-1. Make sure I2C bus is enabled on your raspberry PI

-2. Install the dependency bcm2835 Library if not installed (at time of writing latest version is 1.73.)
+1. Install the dependency bcm2835 Library if not installed (at time of writing latest version is 1.73.)
 	* The bcm2835 library is a dependency and provides I2C bus, delays and GPIO control.
 	* Install the C libraries of bcm2835, [Installation instructions here](http://www.airspayce.com/mikem/bcm2835/)

-3. Download the SSD1306_OLED_RPI library
+2. Download the SSD1306_OLED_RPI library
 	* Open a Terminal in a folder where you want to download,build & test library
 	* Run following command to download from github.